mathMatthew/spreadsheetCoder/README.md

 	* Go to the developer tab and choose Visual Basic
 	* Go to the Develop ribbon and click the 'Macros' button
 	* Select the macro you want (create) and then click the 'run' button
+* How to enable 'trust access to the vba project model'.
+	* If you're using Excel 2010 or later click on the "File" tab, then click on "Options" near the bottom of the navigation pane.
+	* You'll see a list of categories on the left side.
+Click on "Trust Center".
+	* You'll see a "Microsoft Excel Trust Center" heading with a button "Trust Center Setting" under and to the right.
+Click on that.
+    	* You'll see a heading "Developer Macro Settings". click the checkbox "Trust access to the VBA project object model"
 * References.
 You may want to double check that all the references are correct.
 Go to the Visual Basic Window, Tools->References).
 Validate that all of these are checked: 1) Visual Basic for Applications 2) Microsoft Excel 16.0 Object Library 3) OLE Automation 4) Microsoft Office 16.0 Object Library 5) Microsoft XML, v6.0, 6) Microsoft Visual Basic fo Applications Extensibility 5.3